 Compensation Committee.
-The primary responsibilities of the Compensation Committee are to (a) review and recommend to the Board the compensation of the Chief Executive Officer and other officers of the Company, (b) review executive bonus plan allocations, (c) oversee and advise the Board on the adoption of policies that govern the Company's compensation programs, (d) oversee the Company's administration of its equity-based compensation and other benefit plans, and (e) approve grants of stock options to officers and employees of the Company under its stock plans.
-The Board determines whether the Compensation Committee will make determinations as a committee or will make recommendations to the Board.
-In fiscal 2009, the Compensation Committee determined the compensation of the Company's executive officers and delegated compensation determinations for other employees to Charles R. Morrison, the Company's President and CEO.
-It is the Company's practice to have the CEO make recommendations to the Compensation Committee with regard to compensation for its other executive officers.
+The primary responsibilities of the Compensation Committee are: (a) to review and recommend to the Board the compensation of the Chief Executive Officer and other officers of the Company; (b) to review executive bonus plan allocations; (c) to oversee and advise the Board on the adoption of policies that govern the Company's compensation programs; (d) to oversee the Company's administration of its equity-based compensation and other benefit plans; and (e) to approve grants of stock options to officers and employees of the Company under its stock option plans.
+The Board determines whether the Compensation Committee will take action as a committee or will make recommendations to the Board.
+In fiscal 2010, the Compensation Committee determined the compensation of the Company's executive officers and delegated compensation determinations for other employees to Charles R. Morrison, the Company's President and Chief Executive Officer.
+It is the Company's practice to have the Chief Executive Officer make recommendations to the Compensation Committee with regard to compensation for its other executive officers.
 The specific duties and functions of the Compensation Committee are set forth in its charter.
 This charter is reviewed annually and updated as necessary to reflect changes in regulatory requirements, authoritative guidelines and evolving practices.

 Nominating and Governance Committee.
-The primary responsibilities of the Nominating and Governance Committee are to (a) recommend the slate of director nominees for election to the Board, (b) identify and recommend candidates to fill vacancies occurring between annual shareholder meetings, and (c) review, evaluate and recommend changes to the Company's corporate governance practices.
+The primary responsibilities of the Nominating and Governance Committee are: (a) to recommend the slate of director nominees for election to the Board; (b) to identify and recommend candidates to fill vacancies occurring between annual shareholder meetings; and (c) to review, evaluate and recommend changes to the Company's corporate governance practices.
 The Nominating and Governance Committee's role includes periodic review of the compensation paid to non-employee directors for annual retainers and meeting fees and making recommendations to the Board for any adjustments.
 The specific responsibilities and functions of the Nominating and Governance Committee are set forth in its charter.